CSCfi/csc-user-guide/docs/apps/gdal.md

 URL https://gdal.org,
 DOI: 10.5281/zenodo.5884351

 ## Acknowledgement

 Please acknowledge CSC and Geoportti in your publications, it is important for project continuation and funding reports.
 As an example, you can write "The authors wish to thank CSC - IT Center for Science, Finland (urn:nbn:fi:research-infras-2016072531) and the Open Geospatial Information Infrastructure for Research (Geoportti, urn:nbn:fi:research-infras-2016072513) for computational resources and support".

+## Installation

+Standalone GDAL was installed to Puhti using [Spack and its GDAL package definition](https://spack.readthedocs.io/en/latest/package_list.html#gdal).
+For other installations, see respective application page.

 ## References